Russian Blue

-The Russian Blue cat (Русская голубая кошка), commonly referred to as just Russian Blue, is a pedigreed cat breed with solid blue colours that vary from a light shimmering silver to a darker, slate grey.
-The short, dense coat, which stands out from the body, has been the breed's hallmark for more than a century.
+The Russian Blue cat (Русская голубая кошка), commonly known as the Russian Blue, is a pedigreed cat breed characterised by a solid blue coat that has been the breed’s defining feature for over a century.
+The Russian Blue breed is accepted for registry and holds championship status with all major international cat registries.
+It is a short-haired breed noted for its dense, plush double coat of pale blue-grey fur with a distinct silver sheen, and for its bright emerald green to yellow-green eyes.

-Origin
+History

-The Russian Blue is a naturally occurring breed that may have originated in the port of Arkhangelsk in Russia.
+The Russian Blue is selectively bred from a naturally occurring landrace that may have originated in the port of Arkhangelsk in Russia.
 They are also sometimes called Archangel Blues.
 It is believed that sailors took them from the Archangel Isles to Great Britain and Northern Europe in the 1860s.
 The first reference to an Archangel Cat appears in British print in 1862.
 The first recorded appearance of one in a show was in 1872 at The Crystal Palace in England as the Archangel Cat.
 However, Harrison Weir writing in 1895 reported that the early show cats under the Russian Blue name were British-bred grey tabbies, with separate grey cats arriving from Archangel in Britain in the 1800s with features consistent with the modern breed.
 The Russian Blue competed in a class including all other blue cats until 1912, when it was given its own class.
-The breed was developed mainly in England and Scandinavia until after World War II.
+The breed was developed mainly in the UK and Scandinavia until after World War II.

-Right after the war, a lack of numbers of Russian Blues led to cross breeding with the Siamese.
-Although Russian Blues were in the United States before the war, it was not until the post-war period that American breeders created the modern Russian Blue that is seen in the United States today.
-American breeders combined the bloodlines of both the Scandinavian and British Russian Blues.
+Right after the war, a lack of numbers of Russian Blues led to crossbreeding with the Siamese.
+Although Russian Blues were in the United States before the war, it was not until the post-war period that US breeders created the modern Russian Blue that is seen in the United States today.
+US breeders combined the bloodlines of both the Scandinavian and British Russian Blues.
 The Siamese traits have now largely been bred out.
-The short hair and darker slate-grey/blue colour is often seen in mixed-breed cats, which can affect breeders and showers due to mislabelling a cat as a Russian Blue.

-Russian Blues are plush short-haired, shimmering pale blue-grey cats with bright emerald green eyes or yellow-green eyes.
-Guard hairs are distinctly silver-tipped giving the cat a silvery sheen or lustrous appearance.
 They have been used on a limited basis to create other breeds such as the Havana Brown or alter existing breeds such as the Nebelung.
 They are being used in Italy as a way to make Oriental Shorthairs healthier and more robust called RUS4OSH in FIFe.

+Breed registration

+Whilst the breed started with foundation cats of a natural landrace from Russia, the Russian Blue is selectively bred and pedigreed in all major cat fancier and breeder organisations.
+This means that all Russian Blue cats are purebred cats with a formally registered ancestry.